How to Get Car Insurance Online With a Checking Account

 Buying Car Insurance Online: FAQ

 Here are answers to frequently asked questions about getting car insurance that you can pay for with a checking account.
-We also answered questions to help you learn more about car insurance companies that accept PayPal and other payment methods.
+We also answered questions about car insurance companies that accept PayPal and other payment methods.

 What should I do if my car insurance payment fails?